apache/flink/docs/content.zh/release-notes/flink-1.13.md

 ##### [FLINK-22352](https://issues.apache.org/jira/browse/FLINK-22352)

 The community decided to deprecate the Apache Mesos support for Apache Flink.
 It is subject to removal in the future.
-Users are encourage to switch to a different resource manager.
+Users are encouraged to switch to a different resource manager.